Evaluating tools to communicate scleroderma research results to patients - SPIN-CLEAR Trial Series Sub-study #1

 Engaging people with lived experience (PWLE) in research is an important component of ethical research, and major research funders mandate or encourage engagement of PWLE to improve research relevance and trust in the findings.
 PWLE can be engaged in research across all stages and have different levels of influence on decision-making, including (1) consulting by providing opinions or perspectives on a topic or problem related to planned or ongoing research; (2) being involved or advising via two-way conversations with researchers on one or more aspects of a research study; and (3) partnering, which involves working as equals with researchers to collaborate and make decisions related to multiple aspects of one or more studies.

-The SPIN – Communicating Latest Evidence and Results (SPIN-CLEAR) trial series will test different ways of communicating research results to study participants and others with relevant lived experience.
-This will be the second SPIN-CLEAR trial.
-The primary objective of this trial will be to compare among PWLE the perceived relevance and trustworthiness of research described in plain-language research summaries.
-We will compare plain-language summaries with a description of PWLE engagement versus plain-language summaries with no mention of PWLE engagement.
+The Scleroderma Patient-centered Intervention Network – Communicating Latest Evidence and Results (SPIN-CLEAR) trial series will test different ways of communicating research results to study participants and others with relevant lived experience.
+This trial is one of three trials that comprise a sub-study of the SPIN-CLEAR series of trials.
+The primary objective of this trial will be to compare among PWLE the perceived relevance and trustworthiness of research described in a plain-language research summary with a description of meaningful PWLE engagement versus research described in a plain-language summary with no mention of PWLE engagement.
 We will also evaluate ratings of information completeness, understandability of the plain-language summaries, whether participants were pleased to have received results, intention to participate in future studies, and for all primary and secondary outcomes, subgroup analyses of effects by participant characteristics (age, gender, race or ethnicity, country, language, education level, health literacy).
+The research that will be disseminated in the plain-language summaries is a study that tested a systemic sclerosis (SSc; scleroderma)-specific self-management program.

 Who can participate?

-The Scleroderma Patient-centered Intervention Network (SPIN) is a collaboration of researchers, clinicians, and people with systemic sclerosis (SSc; also known as scleroderma).
-People with SSc in the SPIN Cohort and other people with SSc not in the Cohort can participate.
+SPIN is a collaboration of researchers, clinicians, and people with SSc.
+People with SSc in the SPIN Cohort and other people with SSc who participated in a previous SPIN-CLEAR trial or SPIN patient-oriented research event can participate.
 Participants must be aged 18 years and over, confirm that they have been classified as having SSc by a physician, and be fluent in English or French.
 People not able to access or respond to questionnaires via the internet are excluded.

 What does the study involve?

-Those who consent will be randomized to receive plain-language summaries with a description of PWLE engagement or plain-language summaries with no mention of PWLE engagement.
-Items to rate outcomes will be presented to participants following each plain-language summary on a Qualtrics online survey platform.
-We estimate that participants will require between 5 and 15 minutes to review dissemination tools, and we will record this.
-There will not be any limits on how many times participants can access the tools prior to responding to the outcome measurements.
-We will send email and text reminders to participants who have consented but not completed all outcome measures at 7-days and 11-days post-consent, and data collection will end on day 14 by closing the Qualtrics survey.
+Those who consent will be randomized to receive a plain-language summary with a description of PWLE engagement or a plain-language summary with no mention of PWLE engagement.
+Items to rate outcomes will be presented to participants following the plain-language summary on a Qualtrics online survey platform.
+We estimate that participants will require between 5 and 15 minutes to review the plain-language summary, and we will record this.
+There will not be any limits on how many times participants can access the summary prior to responding to the outcome measurements.
+We will send email reminders to participants who have consented but not completed all outcome measures at 7-days and 11-days post-consent, and data collection will end on day 14 by closing the Qualtrics survey.
 Outcomes will be linked to sociodemographic, medical, and health literacy data collected via the SPIN Cohort, which has been done with 100% linking success in previous trials.
-Sociodemographic and medical data will be collected directly in each trial survey from non-SPIN participants.

 What are the possible benefits and risks of participating?